geopm/geopm/tutorial/README.md

     tutorial_0_trace-`hostname`

-The report file will contain information about time and energy spent in MPI regions and outside of MPI regions.
+The report file will contain information about time and energy spent in MPI regions and outside of MPI regions as well as the average CPU frequency.

 1. A slightly more realistic application
 ----------------------------------------
-In tutorial 1 show a slightly more realistic application which contains a loop that does a number of different types of operations.
+Tutorial 1 shows a slightly more realistic application.
+This application implements a loop that does a number of different types of operations.
 In addition to sleeping, the loop does a memory intensive operation, then a compute intensive operation, then again does a memory intensive operation followed by a communication intensive operation.
-In this example we are again using geopm without modifying the application with the geopm APIs.
+In this example we are again using geopm without including any geopm APIs in the application and using LD_PRELOAD int interpose geopm on MPI.

 2. Adding geopm mark up to the application
 ------------------------------------------